-Over the course of my career, I have the privilege of being mentored by individuals from a remarkably diverse range of disciplines (a big shout out to Jacob Cheadle, Robert Belli, Dennis Molfese, Mike Dodd and everyone whose helped me move forward in so many different ways).
-I’ve also had the honor of receiving tremendous support from the University of Nebraska-Lincoln which has supported my work through numerous fellowships including the Othmer, Fling and Dean awards.
+Over my career, I have the privilege of being mentored by and collaborating with individuals from a diverse range of disciplines (a big shout out to Steve Luck, Jacob Cheadle, Robert Belli, Mike Dodd, Dennis Molfese and everyone who has helped me move forward in so many different ways).
+I’ve also had the honor of receiving tremendous support from the University of Nebraska-Lincoln through numerous fellowships including the Othmer, Fling and Dean awards.

-In the course of my career, I have been fortunate enough to receive extensive training in behavioral-experimental methods, advanced statistical approaches including multi-level and mixed modelling techniques (shoutout to Lesa Hoffman & Jonathan Templin!) as well as various imaging methods (currently with a strong emphasis on EEG) through programs at UNL, the NIH (AFNI bootcamp) and courses at the MGH/MIT/HMS Martinos Center for biomedical imaging.
-This exposure to a broad range of methods has shaped both my research conceptualization process and methodological approach in fairly interesting ways!
+Technique-wise, I’ve received extensive training in behavioral-experimental methods, advanced statistical methods including multi-level and mixed modeling techniques (shoutout to Lesa Hoffman & Jonathan Templin!) as well as various imaging methods through extended training programs at UC-Davis, UNL, the NIH and the MGH/MIT/HMS Martinos Center for biomedical imaging.